nyasa10/CareerSignal/README.md

 ### Purpose

-Provides a high-level view of placement performance.
+Provides a high-level view of placement performance across the institution.

 ### KPIs